canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Revoke the session token.
 A Not Found (404) error is returned if the session does not exist.

+:Authentication:
   No authentication is required to access this endpoint, but the token to be revoked must be supplied as a parameter.

 :Parameters:
 ::